prabhuignoto/react-chrono/README.md

 ## 🚀 Getting Started

-Please make sure you wrap the component in a container that has a width and height.
+Please make sure you wrap the component in a container that has a `width` and `height`.
 When no `mode` is specified, the component defaults to `HORIZONTAL` mode.

 Use the `items` prop to create the timeline.
 Each Timeline item have the following properties.

 `title`, `contentTitle`, `contentText`, `contentDetailedText`

-Here is a Timeline with minimal settings.
+Here is an example Timeline with minimal settings.

 ```sh
   const items = [{